Leave a Message

 The Front Door:

-The moment the front door swings open, the human brain processes environmental variables in a flash: light and smell.
+The exact moment the front door swings open, the human brain takes a quiet, collective breath.
+The senses are instantly looking for light and comfort.

 Natural and Artificial Lighting: